lambdaclass/concrete/research/compiler/fact-ledger-design.md

-# CompilerDB certificate substrate — objective spec (Phase 6.5 #9 == #5 == #13b)
+# Typed Core + Future CompilerDB Substrate — Objective Spec (Phase 6.5 #9 == #5 == #13b)

-Status: **objective locked; implementation in progress.** The code currently has the first behavior-neutral slice in `Concrete/Semantics/CompilerDB.lean` plus `Concrete/Elab/Identified.lean`: a minimal source-keyed fact store, `QueryM`, `IdExpr`/`IdentifiedProgram`, and the dead fat `TExpr` removed.
-The objective below is the architecture those slices grow into.
+Status: **objective design record.** The current type-axis work should not build a second typed source tree or an eager fact database.
+Core `CExpr` already carries `ty : Ty`; the load-bearing first slice is a shared `Concrete/Semantics/TypeJudgment.lean` used by both Check and Elab.

-This document is the canonical substrate spec for the Check/Elab typed-fact arc.
-The roadmap states the order; this file states the long-term shape.
+This document records the long-term substrate decision.
+The roadmap states the order; this file states where each kind of fact belongs.

 ## The Decision

-Concrete's compiler facts live in one unified interned-ID `CompilerDB`, not in a fat typed AST and not in independent per-IR fact stores.
+Concrete's compiler facts live in their strongest representation:

-The decisive reason is that many load-bearing facts are not node-local:
+- **typed Core (`CExpr.ty`)** owns node-local source type facts;
+- **shared `TypeJudgment`** computes those type facts once for both Check and Elab;
+- **future `CompilerDB`** owns relational, cross-node, cross-stage, provenance, dependency, evidence, replay, report, LSP, agent, and query facts when a real consumer pulls that layer;
+- each fact has one owner and one primary home.

+The placement rule is:

+> Node-local type facts are computed by one shared `TypeJudgment` and carried by
+> typed Core.
+Relational, cross-node, cross-stage, provenance, dependency,
+> evidence, and query facts go in `CompilerDB` when those facts become
+> load-bearing.

+If both are relevant, both may exist at their own level without duplicating truth.
+Example: a literal's type is stamped into `CExpr.ty` by Elab using the shared judgment; "this literal argument agrees with parameter 0" is a future `CompilerDB` edge; "Lean replayed the proof of this type-preservation lemma" is future `CompilerDB` evidence.

+## Why Hybrid

+The pure typed-source-AST direction fails because Concrete already has the typed carrier it needs: Core `CExpr`.
+Creating another typed source tree would add a second shape to maintain without fixing the real bug, which is Check and Elab running separate source type judgments.

+The pure DB direction also fails as the best verification architecture.
+A mandatory typed field makes a missing local fact unconstructable; a DB entry plus `assertFamilyComplete` only detects absence with an ICE.
+Phase 6.5's own north star is "types that forbid drift," and Core already provides the typed field:
+`CExpr.ty`.

+But a typed IR cannot hold every fact.
+Some facts are inherently relational:

 - pass agreement is a call-site to parameter edge;
 - borrow conflicts are edges;